 - Another scrumptious idea is to try it over freshly popped popcorn!
-It will melt over hot kernels but if you wanted, you can melt the butter quickly to pour over top the popcorn.
+It will melt over hot kernels but if you want, you can melt the butter quickly to pour over top the popcorn.

 - Dollop a healthy few teaspoons of whipped butter on top of a fluffy baked potato!

-- Top your grilled steak with a pat of the butter to enhance the flavors of the steak and the seasonings you sprinkled it with.
+- Top your grilled steak with a pat of butter to enhance the flavors of the steak and the seasonings you sprinkled it with.

 - Try a sweet version by removing the salt and adding cinnamon and brown sugar.
 Serve that on your morning toast or soft rolls!